NSHipster/articles/2012-10-08-at-compiler-directives.md

 @end
 ```

-What you don't learn about until later on, are categories and class extensions.
+What you don't learn about until later on are categories and class extensions.

-Categories allow you to extend the behavior of existing classes by adding new class or instance methods.
-As a convention, categories are defined in their own `.{h,m}` files, like so:
+Categories allow you to extend the behavior of existing classes
+by adding new class or instance methods.
+As a convention,
+categories are defined in their own `.{h,m}` files:

 ```objc
 // MyObject+CategoryName.h